ArbenKqiku/arbenkqiku.github.io/_posts/2020-01-04-adwords-scripts-awql.md

 var accountId = ["xyz-xyz-xyzy"];
 ```

-In this following part, we are telling Google Ads to look for the account with the id of the variable previously defined, namely accountId:
+In the following part, we are telling Google Ads to look for the account with the id of the variable previously defined, namely accountId:
 ```javascript
 MccApp.accounts().withIds(accountId);
 ```